rtharayil/certify-me.github.io/verifiable-signature.md

 3FeaturesImg: /assets3/images1/validate.png
 3FeaturesTitle: Securely Verify your Credentials
-3FeaturesMessage: When you use your cryptographic signature to verify your credentials, you're essentially saying, "I trust this third party or issuer to vouch for my credentials."
+3FeaturesMessage: Use your cryptographic signature to verify credentials awarded, you're essentially saying, "I trust this issuer to vouch for my credentials."
 This gives your credentials added legitimacy and helps to protect them from being forged.

 ---